Holiday Campus Closure

 • If a valid subpoena is issued for my records, or my records are otherwise subject to a court order or other legal process requiring disclosure.

-You will have an opportunity to speak with your therapy about any questions you have concerning confidentiality.
-Keep in mind that we will not release information to parents, professors or any other outside parties unless the client asks us to communicate that information and provides prior written consent.
+You will have an opportunity to speak with your therapist about any questions you have concerning confidentiality.
+We will not release information to parents, professors, or any other outside parties unless the client asks us to communicate that information and provides prior written consent.

 Scroll back to the top of the page